JonasLewe/glab-helper/README.md

    `JIRA_TARGET_PROJECT`.

 2. Choose a GitLab project to hold the Jira configuration.
-The current default is `ibm/glab-helper`.
+The current default is `glab-helper`.
 A different project is selected with its URL-encoded
    path:

    ```bash